mlcommons/ck/docs/taskforce.md

 As an outcome of this community effort, we have developed the [MLCommons CM automation language](https://doi.org/10.5281/zenodo.8105339), [MLCommons C++ Modular Inference Library (MIL)](../cm-mlops/script/app-mlperf-inference-cpp/README-extra.md) and the [MLCommons CK playground](https://access.cKnowledge.org).

-Our open-source technology was successfully validated during the [1st mass-scale community MLPerf inference submission](https://www.linkedin.com/feed/update/urn:li:activity:7112057645603119104/) of 12000+ benchmarking results (representing > 90% of all v3.1 submissions) across diverse models, data sets, software and hardware from different vendors.
+This open-source technology was successfully validated during the [1st mass-scale community MLPerf inference submission](https://www.linkedin.com/feed/update/urn:li:activity:7112057645603119104/) of 12000+ benchmarking results (representing > 90% of all v3.1 submissions) across diverse models, data sets, software and hardware from different vendors.